 Attempts to understand the phenomenon of political correctness now form a respectable corpus of work.
 It is a study close to one of The Europeans’ core proclivities, as a glance at the tag-cloud confirms.
 Although often mocked as “moral vanity”, political correctness nevertheless deserves serious sociological study, not least because of the enormous impact it has had on the fate of the West.
 Perhaps only those with long enough teeth to remember an earlier time can assess this impact.
 There was indeed a time before political correctness took the Occident in its icicle-fingers, and subjected it to the slow, nightmarish drip of cant that we have lived with, or for, ever since.
 But while ever exasperation remains a faculty of Man, practitioners of PC run the risk one day of sending it critical.

 Political sagacity is not cumulative.
-A great civilization, such as classico-Christian Europe, is safe only insofar as its incumbent leaders are both educated in history and free from the narcissistic desire for bronze avatars.
+A great civilization, such as classico-Christian Europe, is safe only insofar as its incumbent leaders are both educated in history and free from the narcissistic desire to imagine their bronze avatars lolling in public squares.
 European leaders of our era appear to have inherited nothing from their Continent’s vast historical experience: instead, they invented the European Commission, and talked to it as they might to an imaginary friend.

 What does accumulate and constantly re-synthesize itself through the passage of time is the high culture of a civilization.
 The Colombian writer Nicolás Gómez Dávila says somewhere that soul “emerges” in things that endure.
 Political correctness is inimical to high culture because of the former’s “normative frenzy” in pursuit of “equality”.
 Egalitarianism attacks high culture — notably through the schools, mocking it with its own “pop” travesty.
 (Witness the loss of classical languages from the curriculum in France.)
 The hoisting of one travesty after another is seeing to it that when the neoliberal mist rises, little recognizable will be left of European civilization.
 The loss of Palmyra and Nimrud is both visceral and symbolic for Europe.
 The forces that destroyed them are exaggerated only in degree and modality, not in kind, relative to the western intelligentsia’s and nomenklatura’s much paler destructive enterprise.
 Ultimately, the result will be much the same.